 In interviews and focus groups, educators recognized the importance of answering students’ questions about LGBTQ topics.
 One teacher noted, “Kids like to have discussions and be able to voice their opinions to adults because this could clear up any misconceptions children bring out.”

-Educators viewed HRC Welcoming Schools’ lesson plans as a positive way of preparing students for middle school.
+Educators viewed HRCF Welcoming Schools’ lesson plans as a positive way of preparing students for middle school.
 One educator explained, “If you are not explicit, you will not prepare [students] for middle school [where] victimization, raging hormones, and bigger kids all come into play and kids can get seriously hurt, whether physical or emotions (sic)”.

 What Educators Are Prepared to Teach